 Osage Orange is the premium traditional bow wood for Plains Style Flatbows from 38 to 60 inches.
 It offers the best substrate for sinew-backed bows.
 In 1815 a sinew-backed Osage Orange bow was worth a horse and a blanket in trade in southern Missouri, so the excellence of this wood has long been recognized.

-Our present stock was cut in winter of 2016, which means they are green staves at present and require further drying.
-Be sure to dry your bowstave in gentle drying conditions or it may split uncontrollably.
+Our present stock was cut in late winter of 2015, and have been air dried.
+Be sure to further dry your bowstave in gentle drying conditions or it may split uncontrollably.

 Our bowstaves come without bark, as the bark harbors the notorious beetle that can eat Osage heartwood.
 We remove this bark before drying.